KhenAharon/Tools-and-Methodologies-in-Web-Development/README.md

 # Calculator Service

-This is a TDD exercise for "Tools and Methodologies in Web Development" course at Bar Ilan University.
+This is a TDD project for "Tools and Methodologies in Web Development" course at Bar Ilan University.

 The course was lectured by [Gil Tayar](http://www.GitHub.com/GilTayar), the former vice president of [Wix](https://www.wix.com/).